The following professionals lent their expertise to this article:

 Medical Billing — South Louisiana Community College

-If you’re interested in developing the knowledge and skills to understand healthcare reimbursement processes and methods, the medical billing course at South Louisiana Community College may be a good fit.
+If you’re interested in developing the knowledge and skills to understand healthcare reimbursement processes and methods, the 100% online medical billing course at South Louisiana Community College may be a good fit.
 You’ll focus on the financial side of medical transactions and be introduced to basic coding concepts.

 In this program offered by national provider CareerStep, you’ll train on your own schedule in self-paced courses.
 When you’re finished with coursework, you will be supplied with test prep resources to ensure you pass the NHA’s CBCS exam.